Eviction Process

 The most aggressive way to pursue an Unlawful Detainer action is by filing the lawsuit and moving the Court for an Order to set a Show Cause Hearing for the tenant(s) to appear and show cause of why they should not be removed from possession of the property.
 Use of this process requires the filing fee of $197.00.
 The landlord should take this course of action if minimizing delay in restitution of the premises is a primary objective.
 This is recommended when there are limited vacancies at a multi-family property, or in the height of the rental season when re-letting the premises will likely occur on an expedited basis.
 The downside of the process is the payment of the full filing fee of $197.00 at the onset of the case.
 There is some benefit in minimizing attorney fees and costs if the landlord believes that the tenant will answer.
 If it is anticipated that the Defendant will answer, then requesting a Show Cause Hearing at the onset is likely the best course of action.

 Contact my firm to speak to my staff about retaining my services.
-My office is open weekdays from 9:00am to 5:00pm.
+My office is open Monday – Thursday from 8:30am to 5:00pm and Friday 8:30-3:00am.

 Download Eviction Forms and Notices from our library.